 The hollandaise sauce can also be frozen.
 Just thaw in the fridge before using it and follow the directions above for reheating.

 The asparagus can be cooked ahead of time and reheated before serving.
-Simply blanch for 2 minutes and heat in the oven at 300 F degrees.
+Store after blanching.
+To reheat spread in a single layer on a baking sheet and place in the oven at 300 F degrees.

 💬Frequently Asked Questions

 Asparagus can be stored in the fridge for up to 5 days before cooking.
 You can store it upright in a glass of water as you would flowers, or wrap it in damp paper towels and place it in a plastic bag.